 The reservation system isn't entirely fail-proof, however, and you should still expect to wait for about an hour on busy weekends.
 Mondays through Thursdays are a better bet.

 Those interested in booking on a weekend or between 2 p.m. and 9 p.m.
 Monday through Friday may want to opt instead for the Santa Express Lane.
 The Santa Express Lane—which can also be arranged online for free—guarantees that you will go directly to Santa upon arrival (so long as time slots are available), but doesn't take you through the Christmas village, where all the traffic jams are.
 If you're in a hurry or have seen it before, the Express Lane could be your best bet.

 Photos With Santa

-Professional photos of the experience are not cheap.
-There is never any pressure to make a purchase, but the photo packages range from $20.99 to $59.99.
+Professional photos of this experience are not cheap.
+There is no pressure to make a purchase, but the photo packages range from $20.99 to $59.99.
 The good news is that you can often ask an elf or assistant to take a photo with your phone and they will oblige.

 Additional Attractions in Santaland

-Next, you'll approach the Rainbow Bridge and the massive Lionel Trains Industrial City display, complete with six train sets around a tree.
+Next, approach the Rainbow Bridge and a massive Lionel Trains Industrial City display complete with six train sets around a tree.
 Santa's Workshop is nearby, along with his sleigh, already loaded up with presents.
-Reindeer are relaxing in a stable right before the main event—Santa's home and your opportunity to meet the big guy.
+Pass by reindeer in a stable before arriving at the main event.